-It is important to recognize that the statutory Section 716 contained in the Dodd-Frank Act is already the result of a bipartisan compromise in the Conference Committee for the bill.
+The statutory Section 716 contained in the Dodd-Frank Act is already the result of a bipartisan compromise in the Conference Committee for the bill.
 This compromise added numerous exemptions to the original 'Lincoln Amendment' passed in the Senate, greatly reducing the scope of the ban on bailouts and addressing the objections of some regulators.
 Section 716 now exempts swaps referencing assets traditionally part of the business of banking - such as interest rate and foreign exchange swaps - from the ban on taxpayer bailouts.
 It also exempts bona fide hedging derivatives that are genuinely designed to reduce risks related to insured depository activities, allowing such hedging derivatives to remain within the depository institution.
 These and other exemptions permit banks to retain effectively all swaps that are genuinely banking-related, with no need for placement in a separate subsidiary.

 H.R.
-992 goes well beyond these already very broad exemptions and effectively eliminates the Section 716 ban on government bailouts of derivatives dealing activities altogether.
+992 goes well beyond the already very broad exemptions in Dodd-Frank and effectively eliminates the Section 716 ban on government bailouts of derivatives dealing activities altogether.
 It would expand the list of instruments that could receive a public bailout to include almost all types of derivatives.
 If this bill were passed, commodity derivatives (e.g. energy swaps and agricultural swaps), equity derivatives, and non-cleared credit default swaps such as those that created the losses at AIG would once again be permitted to remain within insured depository institutions, at the heart of the public safety net.
 Insured depository institutions would be permitted to deal in customized credit default swaps that are not transacted through clearinghouses - one of the most difficult financial instruments to effectively risk manage.
 Almost no swaps activities would have to be 'pushed out' into separate subsidiaries.
+Proponents of H.R.
+992 claim that their legislation maintains language banning taxpayer bailouts to swaps activities, but in fact this legislation expands the list of swaps activities exempted from the ban so much that the ban would effectively become meaningless.